-SRE is largely delivered through lessons in Science (delivered by Science specialists), RE (delivered by RE specialists) and Super Learning Days (largely delivered by the 'Be Healthy', 'Be Respected' and 'Be Safe' SLD teams) but opportunities for learning are also taken in other subject areas and as they occur.
-SRE is an important part of the work of the pastoral team as they support young people in their development through their secondary school years.
-A full map of SRE content and delivery is attached to the policy.
+RSE is largely delivered through the PSHE curriculum and supported in Science lessons (delivered by Science specialists).
+Opportunities for learning are also taken in other subject areas and as they occur.
+RSE is an important part of the work of the pastoral team as they support young people in their development through their secondary school years.

-Our PSHE/SRE curriculum is designed to be relevant to and appropriately sequenced for our school community.
+Our PSHE/RSE curriculum is designed to be relevant to and appropriately sequenced for our school community.
 Pastoral and safeguarding staff are consulted to ensure that content is relevant to our students needs and studied at an appropriate stage in their education.
 PSHE Association 'Programme Builder' documents have informed curriculum design and where lessons are resources that we are using have been recommended for particular year groups we have adhered to that.
-Our PSHE/SRE curriculum is regularly reviewed to ensure that it remains relevant to the changing needs and social context of our school and broader changes in society.
+Our PSHE/RSE curriculum is regularly reviewed to ensure that it remains relevant to the changing needs and social context of our school and broader changes in society.

-The SMSC Curriculum map and the SLD Overview documents detail which topics are taught at which stage in each child's education.
+The 5 year overview curriculum map details which topics are taught at which stage in each child's education in PSHE in Sale High School.